textX/Arpeggio/docs/handling_errors.md

 `NoMatch` class has the following attributes:

-- `rule` - A `ParsingExpression` rule that is the source of the exception.
+- `rules` - A list of `ParsingExpression` rules that are the sources of the exception.
 - `position` - A position in the input stream where exception occurred.
 - `parser` - A `Parser` instance used for parsing.
-- `exp_str` -  What is expected?
-If not given it is deduced from the rule.
-Currently this is used by [textX](https://github.com/igordejanovic/textX) for nicer error reporting.

 The `position` is given as the offset from the beginning of the input string.
 To convert it to row and column use `pos_to_linecol` method of the parser.